lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 .. note::

-   Switch bus 2 to bus 1 if you are using the BeagleJ-AI.
+   Switch bus 2 to bus 1 if you are using the BeagleY-AI.

 .. _js_i2cKernel: